 - Onions, bell peppers, mushrooms (small quantities), and garlic

-- Mashed potatoes, boiled potatoes, or hash browns (all must be soaked and boiled to reduce potassium)
+- Mashed potatoes, boiled potatoes, or hash browns (all must be soaked and boiled to reduce potassium).
+Note: these are not considered low-potassium but are lower in potassium than potatoes that are not leached.

 - Vanilla or lemon-flavored desserts